SocketLabs Onboarding Experience

 Adding Sending Domains – the workflows competitors use to guide users through authentication and setup.

-By mapping these patterns, I identified best practices worth adopting while also surfacing areas where SocketLabs could simplify the experience and stand out in the market.
+I identified best practices worth adopting while also surfacing areas where SocketLabs could simplify the experience and stand out in the market.

 Lo-Fi Sketch: Sending Domain Management